The 1966 Shelby/AC 427 Cobra

 I added an electric choke, Accusump pre-oiler and billet remote oil engine plate.

-Latest installation is the Griffin NASCAR radiator from Summit Racing.
+Latest installation is the Griffin NASCAR radiator from Summit RacingRad1T.jpg (2288 bytes)

 I installed the fuel system including a System One inline prefilter and